Bharathi-vbr/terraform/README.md

 ### 🧾 User Data Scripts
 userdata1.sh and userdata2.sh initialize EC2 instances (e.g., installing packages, setting up services).

-### 📄 License
-Licensed under the MIT License.
-See the LICENSE file for details.

-Created with ❤️ using Terraform and AWS

 ✅ Instructions:
 Do not copy this into a code block or within triple backticks in your README.md.